PostHog/posthog.com/contents/blog/is-google-analytics-hipaa-compliant.md

 > Unless otherwise specified in writing by Google, Google does not intend uses of Google Analytics to create obligations under the Health Insurance Portability and Accountability Act, as amended, (“HIPAA”), and makes no representations that Google Analytics satisfies HIPAA requirements.
 If you are (or become) a Covered Entity or Business Associate under HIPAA, you may not use Google Analytics for any purpose or in any manner involving Protected Health Information unless you have received prior written consent to such use from Google.

-Because using Google Analytics requires transmitting data to Google-owned servers, a BAA would be necessary to be compliant.
+A BAA is necessary because Google Analytics transmits data to Google-owned servers when you use it.
 Were you to use Google Analytics to process or transmit PHI you would be liable for investigation and a fine.

-## How much does violating HIPAA cost?
+## HIPAA fines, explained

 HIPAA fines operate on a sliding scale based on the severity of the breach and the total number of breaches.
 This means they get expensive very quickly, especially for products or businesses with large user bases.
 The largest HIPAA fine to date is [$16 million](https://www.hipaajournal.com/anthem-inc-settles-state-attorneys-general-data-breach-investigations-and-pays-48-2-million-in-penalties/) against health insurer Anthem.

+Fines aren't limited to large businesses.
+In 2017, a [children's charity was fined](https://www.hhs.gov/hipaa/for-professionals/compliance-enforcement/agreements/ccdh/index.html) due to storing PHI on a third-party platform without a BAA.

 ## HIPAA-compliant alternatives to Google Analytics